gabrielapal/Colors-Starter/README.md

 Skillcrush coding responsive websites practice- working with media queries.

-Downloaded starter code provided by Skillcrush and edited the css background-color properties of each ID for mobile (main), tablet and desktop styles.
+Downloaded starter code provided by Skillcrush and edited the css background-color properties and size of columns of each ID for mobile (main), tablet and desktop styles.
 The colors of the columns change when the browser width changes.

 ### Skills practiced